netachepas/quantified-ars/README.md

 https://github.com/phiLangley/openPHD
 http://www.openkhana.net/

-Phil's most recent project is called' reMakeHuman' and is a critical hacking of the popoluar character modelling software package 'makehuman'.
+Phil's most recent project is called' reMakeHuman' and is a critical hacking of the popular character modelling software package 'makehuman'.
 This work was initially developed as part of the 'GenderBlending' workshop organised by Constant, in Brussles (Nov 2015).

 https://github.com/phiLangley/reMakehuman